slf4j

 your contribution to make it easier to merge your changes back.

-3. Make your changes on the branch you hopefully created in Step 2.
+3. Make your changes on the branch created in Step 2.
 Be

 sure that your code passes existing unit tests.
 Please add unit tests